Skip to main content

 4. Alert Generation: If a threshold is exceeded, notifications are generated and sent.

-The system detects and alerts on cost threshold breaches when given user(s) costs across given cluster(s) exceed the specified dollar amounts, budget overruns that occur during the monitoring period (full day).
+The system detects and alerts on cost threshold breaches when the given scope's costs across the specified cluster(s) exceed the specified dollar amounts, and budget overruns that occur during the monitoring period (full day).

-When cost thresholds are exceeded, alerts are sent immediately when limits are breached with detailed information including total cost amount, individual user cost contributions, and timestamp of when the threshold was exceeded.
+When cost thresholds are exceeded, alerts are sent immediately with detailed information including total cost amount, individual user cost contributions, and timestamp of when the threshold was exceeded.
 Notifications are sent via configured channels (email) and delivered to all configured contact groups including primary contacts, secondary contacts, and notification recipients based on the monitoring configuration.